 This course may be taken prior to or during the same term.

-Change of local, permanent, and emergency contact addresses; name; or other information affecting the student’s permanent academic record may be completed by currently enrolled students by using the Contact and Privacy Info Wizard through MyUWF.
+Change of local, permanent, and emergency contact addresses, name, or other information affecting the student’s permanent academic record may be completed by using the Contact and Privacy Info Wizard through MyUWF.

-In accordance with the Family Educational Rights and Privacy Act (FERPA), the University of West Florida’s policy regarding the disposition of records held pertaining to a deceased student state that the privacy interests of an individual expire with that individual’s death.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the University of West Florida’s policy regarding the disposition of records held pertaining to a deceased student states that the privacy interests of an individual expire with that individual’s death.

-The University of West Florida (UWF REG 3.017) complies with the Family Educational Rights and Privacy Act (FERPA) and Florida Statute (s.1002.225) related to the release of student educational records.
+The University of West Florida (UWF REG 3.017) complies with the Family Educational Rights and Privacy Act (FERPA) and Florida Statutes (s.1002.225) related to the release of student educational records.